OFFICIAL SHOW RULES OF THE AMERICAN RABBIT BREEDERS ASSOCIATION, INC.

 3- Please note the following recommendations:

-a) Exhibitors must follow ARBA recommended biosecurity guidelines.
+- b) Exhibitors should follow ARBA recommended biosecurity guidelines.

-b) Exhibitors and show officials must wash the undercarriage and tires of all vehicles and trailers before going to and after departing a show.
+- c) Exhibitors and show officials should wash the undercarriage and tires of all vehicles and trailers before going to and after departing a show.

-c) Exhibitors residing in a state with a confirmed case of RHDV in the past 60 days must have a health certificate (CVI) issued within fourteen (14) days of the show.
+- d) Exhibitors residing in a state with a confirmed case of RHDV in the past 30 days should have a health certificate (CVI) issued within fourteen (14) days of the show.

-i) If you are not comfortable please continue to maintain biosecurity at your residence.
+- j) If you are not comfortable, please continue to maintain biosecurity at your residence.